paulbaron/ShaderEditor/Log book/LOG BOOK.md

 Goals for tomorrow:
 - Code a simple data structure editor (to get the camera matrix in the shader)
 - Allow to choose in the render pass between post-FX (draw a simpe quad on the screen) and 3D models (for the moment, just a 3D cube)

+## 9 june 2015
+I need to think about a way to handle the data structures in my program.
+What is a data structure?
+- Set of uniform (constant) variables given to a shader
+- Vertex buffer (geometry) that needs to be drawn
+Some uniform change by draw call (for each geometry drawed, for example the texture of the current geometry) and other are constant over all the draw calls.
+It would be nice to choose how the uniform are given.
+Could we organize the data in a tree?

+Sample:
+- Draw All Elements
+  - Draw Object
+    - Draw Call 1
+      - **Mesh 1** _actual draw call here_
+      - **Texture Mesh 1** _uniform variable_
+    - Draw Call 2
+      - **Mesh 2** _actual draw call here_
+      - **Texture Mesh 2** _uniform variable_
+    - **Object Transform** _uniform variable_
+  - **Camera Transform and Projection** _uniform variable_

+There should not be more than one draw call per branch of the tree.
+This tree should actually be specific to the render pass.
+It might be nice to have the data separated from this tree.
+But for the 3D objects, we need to keep the hierarchy to see the link between the textures/material data and the vertices.
+So the data structure editor must allow to create/load branches that can then be used as building blocks for the update of the data in the render pass.

+Actual data corresponding to the sample above:
+- Draw Call 1
+  - **Mesh 1** _actual draw call here_
+  - **Texture Mesh 1** _uniform variable_
+- Draw Call 2
+  - **Mesh 2** _actual draw call here_
+  - **Texture Mesh 2** _uniform variable_
+- **Object Transform** _uniform variable_
+- **Camera Transform and Projection** _uniform variable_

+TODO: Check how to handle a tree view with complex elements in _Qt_